divyansh122/gamehok/Readme.md

 # GameHok Tournament Platform

 A dynamic web application for managing and participating in gaming tournaments, featuring a modern, responsive frontend built with Next.js (TypeScript, Tailwind CSS) and a robust backend powered by Spring Boot with PostgreSQL.
 This project fulfills a coding assignment focused on frontend polish and backend integration, with optional bonus features included.

+### The theme of the dashboard  is inspired from your main website **https://www.gamehok.com/**

 ## Overview